We're on a mission to make learning suitable and easy to access for today's working environment.

 We say it's time to stop the old rigid way of forcing learning upon your audience for hours at a time.
 Let's face it: no one really appreciated that much anyway?

 We believe that what is needed today is mobile-first and bite-sized chunks of learning, giving the learner every chance to catch up on their skills whenever and wherever suitable.
+Josh Bersin makes a great case for this in his Learning In The Flow Of Work paradigm.

 Through our work with modern companies like Uber and Rappi, and other companies like them, that rely on a flexible workforce, we've honed our product to constantly make it easier to access learning for people that are on-the-go.